cmukgb/booth-cam/README.md

 * Update the Facebook link on the WordPress site each year.
 * Update the header on the WordPress site before and after Carnival.
 You can see the revision history to see what it was set to for past Carnivals.
+* Update the date Carnival starts in the counter on the live page.
+Search for counter and the date should be visible and obvious.
 * Switch the symlink to live before build week and back after Carnival.
 * Update the video dimensions.
 In both the timelapse and the live page, change the “top” and “left” attributes on the video.
 The easiest way to find them is